gsbdarc/rf_bootcamp_2025/docs/day2.md

 We're not out of time yet?
 Amazing!

-We're going to extract key information from a Form 3 filing, including the insider’s name, their role(s), the company name, CIK, and filing date — and return it in a structured, standardized format (e.g., JSON or dictionary).
+We're going to extract key information from a Form 3 filing, which is a filing company officers and directors ("insiders") have to submit to the SEC to disclose their financial interests and prevent things like insider trading.
+Each Form 3 filing includes the insider’s name, their role(s), the company name, CIK (an index for companies and individuals filing with the SEC), and the filing date.

+We want to find and return this information in a structured, standardized format (e.g., JSON or a dictionary).
 This will make the data easy to validate, analyze, and store for downstream use (like building a dataset or running queries).

+Your task is to:
-* Write a system prompt that's going to extract the information listed above.
+* Write a system prompt that's going to extract the information listed above (i.e., the insider's name, role, etc.).
 * Try running it.

+**TODO: RETURN AND CONTINUE FROM HERE**

 Now, we're going to using **structured outputs** to ensure that OpenAI returns a consistent format.
 We'll use a library called `pydantic` to define what that format is.